Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 - the kernel type (::helmholtz_3d_SLP_kernel template in our case)
 - the test and trial field types (both constant triangles, the test field is a Dirac-view)
 - the singularity type (::singularity::face_match_type in our case)
-- an additional parameter to make complex type selection easy using std::enable_if
+- an additional parameter to make complex type selection easy using the C++11 feature [std::enable_if]

 Our specialisation is parametrised as follows
 ~~~~~~~~~~~~